-Illyria Life sh.a. (formerly "Dukagjini Life", hereafter "Illyria Life" or "the Company") is a joint-stock company registered by the Kosovo Business Registration Agency on 28 August 2008.
+Illyria Life Sh.a. (formerly "Dukagjini Life", hereafter " Illyria Life" or "the Company") is a jointstock company registered by the Kosovo Business Registration Agency on 28 August 2008.
 Illyria Life was the first licensed life insurance company in Kosovo and was established under UNMIK regulation 2001/25 and Rule 31 of Central Bank of Kosovo on licensing of life insurance companies in Kosovo.

 The Company is a wholly owned subsidiary of Save Re Group, a Slovenian company which is present in Kosovo through K.S.
-Illyria, sh.a. and K.S.J.
-Illyria Life, sh.a.
+Illyria, Sh.a. and K.S.J.
+Illyria Life, Sh.a.

 The Company operates from one building located at Mother Theresa Boulevard, no. 33, Prishtina, Kosovo.
-At 31 December 2013, the Company employed 121 staff and senior management (2010: 81 staff and senior management)
+At 31 December 2014, the Company employed 137 staff and senior management (2013: 121)